 I give this topic more attention because it is significant in the manufacturing of nibs.
 It is a process where through plastic deformation, often with impacting force, like hammering, the material structure is altered and the material gets harder.
 A higher load will need to be applied to change this newly attained shape.

 This happens at several stages during the manufacturing of a nib.
 The flat profile is rolled from a flat strip.
 The stainless steel strip is thinner than the gold strip; it does not need much work-hardening.
-The important issue is that the final profile is the same so that it fits the same tools for following processes.
+The primary issue is that the final profile is the same so that it fits the same tools for following processes.

 Once a component is work-hardened, one could say, it is made from a new, more brittle material.
 I show this in diagram 3.
 After applying and removing a load, the formed component will return to its new shape.
 Generally, the range of elasticity increases, but the range of deformation reduces, the material becomes more brittle.